Brand Strategy

 Acer Nitro XV272U

-Your slow monitor is a bottleneck that's getting you killed.
+Your slow monitor is a bottleneck that’s killing you.
 This is the fix.
-It's a 240Hz, 0.5ms speed machine, engineered to give you a massive visual advantage over the competition.
+It’s a 240Hz, 0.5ms speed machine, engineered to give you a massive visual advantage over the competition.
 Stop blaming lag and get the gear that actually keeps up with you.

 As an Amazon Partner, when you buy through our links, we may earn a commission.